Cheap Pet Food - Is it Worth the Cost?

 A word of caution though: Don’t quit using therapeutic pet food if your veterinarian has prescribed it.
 These diets often control health conditions that would otherwise require medication, which could be even more costly.
-If you’re having a hard time affording your pet’s prescription diet, speak to your veterinarian.
+If you’re having difficulty affording your pet’s prescription diet, speak to your veterinarian.
 The pharmaceutical company may have coupons or online discounts to help clients.

-Many of the brands that veterinarians recommend (brands that actually have full-time veterinary nutritionists on staff and have completed feeding trials to ensure the food is complete and balanced) are NOT the most expensive foods on the market.
-In fact, many of those companies have several different “tiers” of food to accommodate different price points for owners.
+Many of the brands that veterinarians recommend (brands that have full-time veterinary nutritionists on staff and have completed feeding trials to ensure the food is complete and balanced) are NOT the most expensive foods on the market.
+Many of those companies have several different “tiers” of food to accommodate different price points for owners.

 Change How You Buy

 Buying locally and supporting local businesses can also save you money.
-We’ve found that local prices are comparable or even cheaper than big box stores or online retailers.
-Plus, they often have a loyalty program where you buy 10 or 12 and your next bag, or case, is free.
+We’ve found that local prices are comparable to or even cheaper than big box stores or online retailers.
+Plus, they often have a loyalty program where you buy 10 or 12, and your next bag, or case, is free.

-By signing up for a local store’s newsletter or with the manufacturer of your pet’s food, you can receive money-saving coupons.
+By signing up for a local store’s newsletter or with your pet’s food manufacturer, you can receive money-saving coupons.
 Also, it doesn’t hurt to do a Google search for coupons for the brand of your pet’s food.

 Stretch and Save